Dawn Phenomenon: Why Your Blood Sugar Spikes at Sunrise

 • Dawn Phenomenon is the normal morning glucose rise that ensures your body is fuelled and ready to start the day.

-• Insulin-resistant people will tend to see more of a rise in their glucose levels two or three hours after waking.
+• Insulin-resistant people tend to see a greater rise in their glucose levels two or three hours after waking.

 • You can lower your waking glucose and reduce the dawn phenomenon by adjusting medications and stopping eating earlier.